BerkeleyHCI/edg-ide/ide-getting-started.md

 > You can loosely think of `FootprintBlock` as analogous to a schematic symbol, while `Block` is closer to a hierarchy sheet.

 > `__init__` is meant to define the interface of a block (all Ports and Parameters), while `contents` is meant to define the contents of a block (largely Blocks, connections, and constraints).
-> This split is not enforced (and there are cases where it is desirable to mix them into just `__init__`), but the main benefits of this are performance (avoid elaborating the full design tree unnecessarily) and separation for readability.
+> This split is not enforced (and there are cases where it is desirable to mix them into just `__init__`), but the main benefits of this are performance (avoid building the full design tree unnecessarily) and separation for readability.